FrancisBernard34/React-Simple-Calculator/README.md

 - Robust error handling to prevent unexpected behavior

 Through this project, I demonstrated:

 - Strong React component architecture
 - TypeScript implementation for type safety
 - Attention to accessibility needs
 - Clean, maintainable code organization

-## Future Enhancements

-- History of calculations
-- Scientific calculator mode
-- Customizable themes
-- Localization support

----

-*This project was created as a demonstration of React and TypeScript capabilities in building accessible, user-friendly web applications.*
+_This project was created as a demonstration of React and TypeScript capabilities in building accessible, user-friendly web applications._